-Student (not very clear as to his las-son)-"That's what the author says, any way."
+Student (not very clear as to his lasson)-"That's what the author says, any way."
 Professor-"I don't want the author; I want you!"
 Student (despairingly)-"Well, you've got me."-Harvard Crimson.

 "Johnnie, here you are at the break-fast table and your face is unwashed," said his mother, with a sharp look.
-"I know it, ma.
-I saw the animalcules in pa's thread come under those white threads | microscope last night, and I ain't going before he presses the weft in Each to have those things crawling all over my face with their funny little legs."

-"I ne'er was more infatuated
+"I microscope last night, and I ain't going new ones."-St. Louis Hornet.

-Than now, beneath your glances,"

-Said Jones unto the bonny maid

-Whose love his heart entrances;

-"Except," said she, "when in that tub

-Of butter you prostrated,

-That was the time, you'll own yourself,
+Than now, beneath your glances,' Said Jones unto the bonny maid Whose love his heart entrances "Except," said she, "when in that tub Of butter you prostrated, That was the time, you'll own yourself, Still more in-fat-you-waited,"

-Still more in-fat-you-waited."